tylernewnoise/VulkanFun/README.md

 # Vulkan Tutorial

-This is heavily based on [this tutorial](https://vulkan-tutorial.com), all hail goes to this guy.
-It loads a 3D Model from a obj-file, puts a texture on it and applies [Phong Shading](https://en.wikipedia.org/wiki/Shading#Phong_shading).
+This is heavily based on [this tutorial](https://vulkan-tutorial.com), all hail goes to this guy.        vkFreeMemory(device, textureImageMemory, nullptr);        vkFreeMemory(device, textureImageMemory, nullptr);

 ### General

-Since I build this completely in Linux I can't assure it will run on Windows or OSX.
+Since this is build completely in Linux it can't be assured it will run on Windows or OSX.
 But shouldn't be too hard to modify the project to your OS.

 #### Dependencies
 In order to build and run this, you'll need the following libraries and SDKs.
-As mentioned above this was built on Linux, specifically on ArchLinux, so I can provide hints only for this distribution:
+As mentioned above this was built on Linux, specifically on ArchLinux, so hints can be provided only for this distribution:
 * A Vulkan compatible graphics card and drivers.
 Refer to your OS and vendor for how-to install them.
 For ArchLinux it should be this:
   * ```$ sudo pacman -S vulkan-intel``` for Intel graphics (in my case)
   * ```$ sudo pacman -S vulkan-radeon``` for Radeon cards